-- 1 bunch of green curly kale chopped into bite-sized pieces
+- 1 bunch green curly kale destemmed and chopped into bite-sized pieces (about 6 cups

-- Preheat oven to 350° and lightly oil a casserole dish.
+- Preheat oven to 350°F and lightly oil a casserole dish.

-- Mix together the cashews, lemon juice, 2 tablespoons of nutritional yeast, non-dairy milk, and 1/2 teaspoon in a high-speed blender or food processor until smooth and creamy.
+- Mix together the cashews, lemon juice, 2 tablespoons of nutritional yeast, non-dairy milk, and ½ teaspoon salt in a high-speed blender or food processor until smooth and creamy.
 Set aside.

 - Heat the oil in a large pan over medium high heat.
-Add the onions and cook for 10-15 minutes, stirring often.
+Add the onions and cook for 10-15 minutes, until they've browned, stirring often.

-- Mix together the panko breadcrumbs with the remaining 2 tablespoons of nutritional yeast, dry mustard powder, pepper, and red pepper flakes.
+- While the onions are cooking, mix together the panko breadcrumbs with the remaining 2 tablespoons of nutritional yeast, dry mustard powder, the remaining salt, pepper, and red pepper flakes.
 Set aside.